Going Camping? How To Get Your Kids Excited About a Week Without WiFi

 Include them in the planning process

 Involve the kids in the planning process and discuss with them the places you could go and why.
 Are there any unique landmarks, flora and fauna to be seen and experienced?
 Waterfalls, mountains to climb, rapids to surf or even dangers to navigate?
-On top of this, get them excited about the upcoming activities; be it fishing rapids, quad biking, horse riding, discovering caves or the like.
+On top of this, get them excited about the upcoming activities; be it fishing rapids, quad biking, horse riding, discovering caves.
+Maybe even hire a party bus for one of the trips through Lubbock.
 The important thing is: make it an all-inclusive decision-making process.
 This will help them feel like they have ownership and thus your kids will be more invested in the trip.

 Now that you have the blueprint in place, it’s time to get them involved in the ‘what do we need specifically for this trip’ discussion.
 Sit down as a family and brainstorm the essentials — like food, water and warm clothes — as well as a few luxury items.
 Then, when it comes time to load up the rig and set off, they’ll head into the trip less of a passenger and more of a co-pilot on the road.